jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 more vulnerabilities per internet\-facing host.
-And if you wonder who the threat actors from Figure 43 are looking for, its the organizations in that tail.
+And if you wonder who the threat actors from Figure 43 are looking for, it’s the organizations in that tail.
-Remember that for many attackers its simply a numbers gamethey just want some amount of accessand those tails still provide enough of an incentive for them to continue to try the exploits until they get lucky.
+Remember that for many attackers it’s simply a numbers game—they just want some amount of access—and those tails still provide enough of an incentive for them to continue to try the exploits until they get lucky.

+Figure 42\.
+Vulnerabilities per host by organization type (only organizations with internet presence represented)

+Figure 43\.
+Threat actor opportunistic sales funnel

+12 And by average, we mean median because statistics isn’t hard enough already.
+Mode.

-2022 DBIRIncident Classification Patterns
+2022 DBIR Incident Classification Patterns

-32
-The good news is we are getting better.
-Figure 44 shows vulnerability remediation speed and completeness over the past six years.
-Higher is better in this figure and, in general, things are looking up.
-Were patching more and were patching faster.
-Figure 46\.
-Cumulative sum of indicators
-Another bright spot is that last year we talked about Gini coefficients, (basically a measure of if a few things happened a lot and a lot of things happened only a few times).
-We apply that in Figure 46 to the different levels of the Pyramid of Pain.
-For the non\-threat intelligence expert, the Pyramid of Pain13 is a model used by threat intelligence analysts to categorize the value of different
-Figure 44\.
-Time to remediate findings
-Tough!
-Challenging
-Annoying
-Simple
-Easy
-Trivial
-TTPs
-Tools
-Network
-Host Artifacts
-Domain Names
-IP Addresses
-Hash Values
-Figure 45\.
-Pyramid of Pain
+31

 indicators to the defender.
 The base of the pyramid is trivial for the attacker to modify (like the hash of a file) and therefore less useful to the defender.
-The tip of the pyramid is extremely difficult to modify by the attacker (like the attackers established process also known as Tactics, Techniques and
+The tip of the pyramid is extremely difficult to modify by the attacker (like the attacker’s established process also known as Tactics, Techniques and
 Procedures \[TTPs]).

 What we found was that other
 than hashes, most indicators in the
 Pyramid of Pain have pretty high Gini